Preparing for Payment

 The process depends on where your bank is located.

 Your payments will be transferred electronically through the U.S. Treasury’s International Treasury Services (ITS) system.
-For each payment request, your organization must complete two forms: the SF 270 or SF 271 AND the ITS Payment Cover Sheet).You must send them together to the Department of Interior’s National Business Center (NBC) either by fax at 1-303-969-7281 or through ENCRYPTED email to NBC at firstname.lastname@example.org.
+For each payment request, your organization must complete two forms: the SF 270 or SF 271 and the ITS Payment Cover Sheet).You must send them together to the Department of Interior’s Business Center ( IBC) either by fax at 1-303-969-7281 or through ENCRYPTED email to IBC at FBMSFWSPayments_IBCDenver@ibc.doi.gov.

 1. ITS Payment Cover Sheet:

 Complete this form carefully.
 If your grant was awarded before September 2011, then the old agreement number assigned to your award, which is the hyphenated code shown at the top of your old Assistance Award, has been superseded by a new FWS document number.
 The new FWS document number for the award is a longer code that starts with the letter “F”.